 Your overall current health and the lifestyle choices can have a tremendous impact on your back or spine health.
 Being overweight or obese, and sedentary are stressful on the spine, which supports your whole body.

-Pain Medicine Group and our Fort Myers sciatica doctors can offer many different sciatica pain management options to help ease some of the symptoms.
+Pain Medicine Group and our Florida sciatica doctors can offer many different sciatica pain management options to help ease some of the symptoms.
 Some of our treatments focus on the body, such as physical therapy, medication management, and chiropractic care.
 Our other treatment options rely on cutting-edge technology that involving stem cell therapy or platelet-rich therapies.
 These might include discogram, or spinal cord stimulator, as examples.

 To learn more about the services, please visit the following pages below: